 A. Enter your prospects details directly into the Africa Media system and identify yourself as the recruiter.
 This will ensure that you always get credited with the intern as soon as they book onto a program.
 Upload you prospects here

 B. When interns book they are asked how they heard about us.
 At this stage they can say an Alumni recruiter and enter your name.

-C. If you have information about an intern that you think has booked, please query us and we will tell you if the intern has booked on our not.
+C. If you have information about an intern that you think has booked, please enquire with us and we will tell you if the intern has booked on or not.